Stop Guessing.

 Ultrasound waves cannot see through dense bone.
 If you have a deep meniscus tear or a slipped disc deep in the spine, an MRI will likely still be necessary.

 Musculoskeletal ultrasound relies on the principle of acoustic impedance to visualize tissue architecture.
 Normal tendons exhibit a highly organized, hyperechoic "fibrillar pattern" when viewed longitudinally—often described as a series of parallel linear echoes representing collagen fascicles.
-When Dr. Rabara scans a patient, he is looking for disruptions in this architecture, such as hypoechoic (dark) regions which may indicate tendinosis, fluid localized within the tendon sheath, or a full-thickness fiber discontinuity (tear).

 Dynamic Testing: The Biomechanical Advantage Over MRI